karan/Projects/README.md

 **Content Management System** - Create a content management system (CMS) like Joomla, Drupal, PHP Nuke etc. Start small. *Optional: Allow for the addition of modules/addons.*

+**Web Board (Forum)** - Create a forum for you and your buddies to post, administer and share thoughts and ideas.

 **CAPTCHA Maker** - Ever see those images with letters a numbers when you signup for a service and then asks you to enter what you see?
 It keeps web bots from automatically signing up and spamming.
 Try creating one yourself for online forms.

 Files